-What is a security protocol, if we set technology aside?
-It is just a social behavior that principals of a distributed system must follow to obtain some important collective benefits.
+What is a security protocol, if we set technology aside? it is just a social behavior that principals of a distributed system must follow to obtain some important collective benefits.
 For the good guys, we just set up clear, understandable, and acceptable rules describing this behaviour: execute the security protocol correctly, namely by the book.
 Because they are good guys, they will conform to the rules, and behave as we wanted.
 The bad guys, by definition, will not conform to the rules and execute the protocol incorrectly, namely arbitrarily.

 Classical research in distributed systems and security starts from the need to counter the disruptive behavior of the nasty ones.
-In classical distributed algorithms, the main focus has been to design the protocol so that if the good guys outnumber the bad ones, the collective benefits will be achieved, no matter what the bad guys do (alternatively, prove that the good guys are doomed, no matter how many they are and how smart they are [4]).
-The security standpoint is to find a design such that, no matter what the bad guys do and no matter how many they are, they can prevent the good guys from achieving the desired collective benefits.
+In classical distributed algorithms, the main focus has been to design the protocol so that if the good guys outnumber the bad ones, the collective benefits will be achieved, no matter what the bad guys do1.
+The security standpoint is finding a design such that, no matter what the bad guys do and no matter how many are they, they can't avoid that the good guys achieve the desired collective benefits.

-Each time an attack is published, the implied corollary is that the security experts have failed: the protocol has flaws, the good guys cannot achieve their ultimate goal, and we should go back to the drawing board.
+Each time an attack has been published, the implied corollary is that the security experts have failed: the protocol has flaws, the good guys cannot achieve their ultimate goal, and we should go back to the drawing board.

 Yet, before abandoning the protocol, it is worth looking at what is left after the attack.
 This can lead us to more comprehensive evaluation of security protocols even if it requires continuation of a protocol analysis after an attack is found.